CycloneDX/cyclonedx-python/.github/ISSUE_TEMPLATE/1-feature_request.md

 ## Contribution

 <!-- pleasechooseone by putting an x in the box [ ] -->
-- [ ] I am willing to provide a pubfix
+- [ ] I am willing to provide an implementation
-- [ ] I will wait until somebody else fixes it
+- [ ] I will wait until somebody else implements it